clarisights/interview-assignments/frontend.md

 **Bonus:** In the column heading if you can give an option to toggle trend chart for that column would be neat.

-To review you can add @anshumanv and @ssrva to your repository.
+To review you can add @ankuriitk and @ashu210890 to your repository.

 API Response: https://clarisights-users.s3.eu-central-1.amazonaws.com/frontend-assignment/1000+items+table+response.json